EdyStan/HPF_recommendation_system/README.md

 The purpose of this project is to recommend relevant items to users based on their previous ratings.
 For this task, I chose Fashion Products data set, which can be found at the following address: https://www.kaggle.com/datasets/bhanupratapbiswas/fashion-products.

-Hierarchical Poisson Factorization algorithm aims to predict a set of ratings for each user in a matrix of `N` users x `N` items, and based on those ratings one can model recommendations suited for each user.
+Hierarchical Poisson Factorization algorithm aims to predict a set of ratings for each user in a matrix of `N` users x `N` items, and based on those ratings one can model the recommendations.

 The algorithm inspired from [this paper](https://arxiv.org/abs/1311.1704) looks as follows: